DenidyaFadiya/CohortAnalysis/README.md

 ## 3rd Temp Table ( #Cohort_Index )
-Make the Cohort Index to see the age Transaction of each Customer_id
+Make the Cohort Index to see the age Transaction of each Customer_id by joining the #CleanedData table and #Retention Table on Customer_id

 ```